 There are a variety of models out there but they are mostly filter based and they use filters ranging from activated carbon HEPA filters to charged media fiberglass air filters.
 I discuss whole house air purifiers in more detail here.

 Personal air purifiers are more portable types of purifiers that you can take around with you everywhere you go.
 The technologies these use vary as widely as the number of different types of air purification technologies does.

 Personal air purifiers use all sorts of purification technologies ranging from filters to ionizers to biotech air purifiers.
 Personal air purifiers include masks, table and desktop air purifiers, travel air purifiers and car purifiers among others.
 If you are interested in personal air purifiers you can check out my extensive post on different types of personal air purifiers.

 Lastly, on my list of types of air purifiers, we have plant air purifiers.
 While plants don't have the same air purification strength as you electrical air purifier?
 Research from NASA has proven they can absorb toxins in the air and naturally and gradually improve your indoor air quality.

 Now not all plants will remove air pollutants and some plants will perform better than others for different types of air contaminants.
 One thing that's for sure though is that plants will not help you with odors, and particulate matter like dust, pollen or pet dander.
-They better for gases and VOCs which include substances like formaldehyde, carbon monoxide, and benzene.
+They are better for gases and VOCs which include substances like formaldehyde, carbon monoxide, and benzene.

-Also if you go for plants to improve your air quality, be careful to get plants that are not toxic or poisonous especially if you have pets and kids your home.
+Also if you go for plants to improve your air quality, be careful to get plants that are not toxic or poisonous especially if you have pets and kids in your home.
 Some popular plants for improving air quality include the Spider plant, Dracaenas, and bamboo palms.
 For more information check out my extensive post on plants that clean the air.

-Now that you know about the different types of air purifiers, have a look at specific guide on which brand air purifier to go for if you want the best air quality in your home.
+Now that you know about the different types of air purifiers, have a look my specific guide on which brand air purifier to go for if you want the best air quality in your home.